Muppet1856/Hello_World_CF_Worker_D1/README.md

 3. Provision a database with `npx wrangler d1 create <db-name>` and add the binding to a local `wrangler.toml` (see the generated version in CI for reference).
 4. Apply migrations locally via `npx wrangler d1 execute <db-name> --file=migrations/0001_create_greetings.sql`.
 5. Run `npx wrangler dev` to test the Worker with the bound database.

-## Worker behavior in depth

-The Worker extracts request metadata to describe where the greeting was served from, escapes all HTML to avoid injection, and gracefully falls back when the database is unavailable.
-Errors return a styled HTML diagnostic page rather than a bare JSON payload so incidents are easier to spot when browsing directly.

-See `src/README.md` for notes on replacing the demo Worker with your own implementation.

 ## Troubleshooting